The Bankrate promise

-But how do you make a balance transfer with Discover?
-Balance transfers take just a few quick steps to complete, whether you prefer to handle the process online or over the phone.
+Many credit card providers offer balance transfer cards, including Discover.
+So how do you make a balance transfer with a Discover credit card?
+It only takes a few quick steps to complete, whether you prefer to handle the process online, with your mobile app or over the phone.
 Here’s what you need to know.

-If you’d like to do your Discover balance transfer online, log in to your Discover account.
-Look for the drop-down menu labeled “Manage” and select the “Balance Transfer” option.
+Step 1: If you’d like to do your Discover balance transfer online, log in to your Discover account.
+Look for the drop-down menu under “Card Services” and select the “Balance Transfers” option.

-From there, depending on which Discover credit card you have and what special offers are currently associated with that card, you might get taken to a page that asks you to choose between two options for balance transfer.
-Discover will try to estimate how much money you’ll save with each option, but make sure you use the “customize savings calculations” button to determine which option would be better for the balance you plan to transfer to the card.
+Step 2: From there, depending on which Discover credit card you have and what special offers are currently associated with that card, you might be taken to a page that asks you to choose between two options for a balance transfer.
+Discover will try to estimate how much money you’ll save with each option, but make sure you use the “Customize savings calculations” button to determine which option would be better for the balance you plan to transfer to the card.

-From there, all you need to do is tell Discover where you’re transferring the balance from — have your credit card or loan account number ready! — and how much you plan to transfer to the card.
-Then accept the terms and conditions to complete the balance transfer process.
+Step 3: Tell Discover where you’re transferring the balance from — have your credit card or loan account number ready — and how much you plan to transfer to your new card.
+Then, accept the terms and conditions to complete the balance transfer process.

-If you’re using the Discover Mobile app, the process is nearly identical.
-Select “Account” on the left-hand drop-down menu to locate the balance transfer link, then follow that link to review any special offers and complete your balance transfer.
+If you’re using the Discover mobile app, the process is nearly identical.
+Select “Services” at the bottom of your screen to locate the balance transfer link, then follow that link to review any special offers and complete your balance transfer.

 You can also complete a Discover balance transfer over the phone.
-Simply call the number on the back of your card and follow the steps provided by Discover customer service.
+Call the number on the back of your card and follow the steps provided by Discover customer service.

 How long does it take to process a Discover balance transfer?